junxit/us-congress-bills-115/bill.md

   - **(1)** make grants to the State or a political subdivision of the State, Tribes, nonprofit organizations, and other persons;
   - **(2)** enter into cooperative agreements with, or provide technical assistance to, Federal agencies, the State or political subdivisions of the State, Tribes, nonprofit organizations, and other interested parties;
   - **(3)** hire and compensate staff, including individuals with expertise in natural, cultural, historical, scenic, and recreational resource protection and heritage programming;
-  - **(4)** obtain money or services from any source, including any money or services that are provided under any other Federal law or program;
+  - **(4)** obtain money or services from any source, including any money or services that are provided under any other Federal law or program, in which case the Federal share of the cost of any activity assisted using Federal funds provided for National Heritage Areas shall not be more than 50 percent;
   - **(5)** contract for goods or services; and
   - **(6)** undertake to be a catalyst for other activities that—
     - **(A)** further the purposes of the Heritage Area; and